-2.1 Net Land Area (without water)
+2.1 Net Land Area (without water) (2010 EAT-III & ECHO)

 Note: As of ArcGIS ArcInfo 9.1, the operations performed by ET GeoWizards and XTools can be performed from the ArcGIS Toolbox.
 The protocol detailed below has not been tested in ArcGIS 9.1, but should work provided the latest ET GeoWizards and XTool versions are used.
+Steps updated in version 5.0.

-While it is easy just to measure total or gross area in a study geography (see next protocol), people generally do not walk on water.
+While it is easy just to measure total or gross area (see next protocol), people generally do not walk on water.
 In locations with significant numbers of water bodies, a more useful version of the land area calculation excludes significant water bodies.
 This is, of course, particularly important in Minnesota, which is just such a place, i.e., with many water bodies, even in urban areas.
 In other locations, total area would be appropriate.